What will I learn at Fashion Monster Camp?

 Our campers will be using and cultivating their creativity from the Fashion Monster Camp curriculum and self appointed projects.

 As a parent or guardian, we all want our children to posses good character and morals.
-To become kind human being who care about themselves and others.
+To become kind human beings who care about themselves and others.
 There are 3 key characters we foster at Fashion Monster Camp which are:

 Goodness: To help and do good for self, others and for the community.
 To adhere by the GOLDEN RULE: Do unto others as you would have them do unto you.